Public Affairs Section

 Members of the Information Office prepare and distribute press releases, organize press conferences and other media events, provide timely and useful information to local journalists and Hong Kong-based foreign correspondents, and monitor local media opinion on issues of interest to the United States.

 The Cultural Office coordinates and supports U.S. cultural activities in Hong Kong.
-These activities include the American speaker, International Visitor, Fulbright and U.S. Specialist programs.
-Former U.S. Department of State exchange grantees are invited to join State Alumni, the online community by and for exchange program alumni.
+These activities include the American speaker, International Visitor, and Fulbright.
+Former U.S. Department of State exchange grantees are invited to join International Exchange Alumni, the online community by and for exchange program alumni.

 Through its cultural programming, the Public Affairs Section seeks to build long-lasting ties between peoples, to share U.S. expertise on topics of interest to host countries, and to explain American cultural values such as the rule of law, democracy, free-market economics, and the freedom of speech.